-The final chapters of part Three deal with the Kirmānī leaders’ reaction to modernity, reform, and the “West”.
+The final chapters of Part Three deal with the Kirmānī leaders’ reaction to modernity, reform and the “West”.
 Responding to the “shock of the Occident” (p.
 259), they supported the war against British colonialists as “necessary”.
-This created a tension between their strong emphasis on jihād being a sole prerogative of the Hidden Imām on the one hand, and delegating responsibility of warfare to the Shāh on the other.
-Hermann discusses this theme against the background of earlier conflicts between state and ʿulamāʾ, not least of the role of the latter during the Perso-Russian wars.
-On another level, most Kirmānī leaders displayed a strong aversion towards women’s rights, modern schools, teaching of secular sciences, and particularly “freedom” and “liberty”, all of which they deemed root causes of moral decay and destruction.
+This created a tension between their insistence on jihād being the sole prerogative of the Hidden Imām on the one hand and the responsibility for warfare being the Shāh’s.
+Hermann discusses this theme against the background of earlier conflicts between state and ʿulamāʾ, not least with regard to the role of the latter during the Perso-Russian Wars.
+Most Kirmānī leaders also displayed a strong aversion towards women’s rights, modern schools, the teaching of secular sciences and, particularly “freedom” and “liberty”, all of which they deemed root causes of moral decay and destruction.
 While such views were shared by contemporary conservative clerics, such as Faḍl’ullāh Nūrī (d.
 1911), what singles out the Kirmānī authors’ protest is their declaration of ijtihād as the root cause of all these problems.

-This then, is the topic of Hermann’s second work under review, Kirmānī Shaykhism and the ijtihad (cited as Ijtihād in the following).
-Containing 42 pages of text and a table of contents, but neither index nor bibliography, it is more of an article than a book.
-Also, Part III (Ijtihād, pp. 19-24) conforms, at times verbatim, to the French text (Le shaykhisme, pp. 74-82).
-Hermann then presents a more detailed study of the fourth Kirmānī leader Abū’l-Qāsim Khān’s (1897-1969) treatise on a particularly crucial topic.
-Abū’l-Qāsim has written less than his predecessors but played an important role in further consolidating the Kirmānī school through his teaching activities as well as his apologetical works.
+This is the topic of Hermann’s Kirmānī Shaykhism and the Ijtihād.
+Containing a table of contents and 42 pages of text but no index nor bibliography, it is more of an article than a book.
+Part III (Ijtihād, pp. 19–24) conforms, at times verbatim, to the French text in Le shaykhisme (pp. 74–82).
+Hermann then presents a more detailed study of the fourth Kirmānī leader Abū’l-Qāsim Khān’s (1897–1969) treatise on a particularly crucial topic.
+Abū’l-Qāsim wrote less than his predecessors but played an important role in further consolidating the Kirmānī school through his teaching and apologetical works.
 (Ijtihād, pp. 15f.)
-His Ijtihād wa taqlid is thus not only important for understanding later Kirmānī doctrine but is also considered as “one of the most important intellectual refutations of Uṣūlism written in the post-Safavid era” (p.
+His Ijtihād wa taqlid is, thus, not only important for understanding later Kirmānī doctrine but is also considered “one of the most important intellectual refutations of Uṣūlism written in the post-Safavid era” (p.
 49).

-Indeed, the present state of scholarship does not allow for any definitive statements on the relationship of Shaykhism, or rather: individual Shaykhī leaders, with Akhbārism and Uṣūlism.
-There are several similarities with Akhbārism, such as refusal of categorizing ḥadīth, belief in taḥrīf, and condemnation of Sufism.
-However, as Hermann points out, these are not specific enough to characterize Shaykhism as an heir to the declining Akhbārī current, which was not uniform in any case (pp. 19f.).
-While Kirmānī authors from early on wrote strong rebuttals of Uṣūlism and ijtihād, they did not level similarly harsh criticisms against Akhbārīs (pp. 22-24, 36).
-Notably, there are several of Rashtī’s works which await systematic study and may add further nuances to Hermann’s assessment.
-Muḥammad Karīm Khān Kirmānī’s condemnatory statements against ijtihād stand in sharp contrast to his mentor Rashtī, who took a much more conciliatory approach and in fact seems to have sided with the mujtahids.
-This might hint at a major shift between earliest Shaykhism and the later Kirmānī tradition, but more study is needed, also taking into account for example the possibility of Rashtī having practiced taqiyya.
+The present state of scholarship does not allow for any definitive statements on the relationship of Shaykhism—or rather, individual Shaykhī leaders—with Akhbārism and Uṣūlism.
+There are several similarities with Akhbārism, such as the refusal to categorise ḥadīth, belief in taḥrīf and condemnation of Sufism.
+However, as Hermann points out, these are not particular enough to deem Shaykhism an heir to the declining Akhbārī current, which was not uniform in any case (pp. 19f.).
+While Kirmānī authors from early on wrote strong rebuttals of Uṣūlism and ijtihād, they did not level similarly harsh criticisms against Akhbārīs (pp. 22–24, 36).
+Notably, there are several of Rashtī’s works which await systematic study and may provide further nuances to Hermann’s assessment.
+Muḥammad Karīm Khān Kirmānī’s condemnations of ijtihād stand in sharp contrast to the views of his mentor, Rashtī, who took a much more conciliatory approach and even seems to have sided with the mujtahids.
+This might hint at a major shift between earliest Shaykhism and the later Kirmānī tradition, but more study is needed that also takes into account, for example, the possibility that Rashtī practised taqiyya.